metalsoft-io/metalcloud-sdk-go/docs/RegisterProductionServerSettings.md

 `func (o *RegisterProductionServerSettings) HasOsTemplateId() bool`

 HasOsTemplateId returns a boolean if a field has been set.

+### GetInterfaceConnection

+`func (o *RegisterProductionServerSettings) GetInterfaceConnection() ServerInterfaceConnection`

+GetInterfaceConnection returns the InterfaceConnection field if non-nil, zero value otherwise.

+### GetInterfaceConnectionOk

+`func (o *RegisterProductionServerSettings) GetInterfaceConnectionOk() (*ServerInterfaceConnection, bool)`

+GetInterfaceConnectionOk returns a tuple with the InterfaceConnection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInterfaceConnection

+`func (o *RegisterProductionServerSettings) SetInterfaceConnection(v ServerInterfaceConnection)`

+SetInterfaceConnection sets InterfaceConnection field to given value.

+### HasInterfaceConnection

+`func (o *RegisterProductionServerSettings) HasInterfaceConnection() bool`

+HasInterfaceConnection returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)